MicrosoftDocs/EMDocs/microsoft-365-enterprise/secure-sharepoint-online-sites-and-files.md

 |DLP policies|||Warn users when sending files that are labeled as Sensitive outside the organization. <br>To block external sharing of sensitive data types, such as credit card numbers or other personal data, you can configure additional DLP policies for these data types (including custom data types you configure).|Block users from sending files that are labeled as highly confidential outside organization.
 Allow users to override this by providing justification, including who they are sharing the file with.|
 |Azure Information Protection||||Use Azure Information Protection to automatically encrypt and grant permissions to files.
 This protection travels with the files in case they are leaked.
 Office 365 cannot read files encrypted with Azure Information Protection.
 Additionally, DLP policies can only work with the metadata (including labels) but not the contents of these files (such as credit card numbers within files).|

-For information about deploying the four different types of SharePoint Online team sites in this solution, see [Deploy sites for three tiers of protection](deploy-sites-for-three-tiers-of-protection.md).
+For the steps to deploy the four different types of SharePoint Online team sites in this solution, see [Deploy sites for three tiers of protection](deploy-sites-for-three-tiers-of-protection.md).

+For step-by-step instructions to set this up for demonstration, proof of concept, or dev/test, see [Secure SharePoint Online sites in a dev/test environment](secure-sharepoint-online sites-dev-test.md).

 ## Office 365 classification and labels
 Using Office 365 labels is recommended for environments with sensitive data.
 After you configure and publish Office 365 labels, you can: